Shailesh7860/Delete-Dulicate-Images/README.md

 - **Batch Processing**: Scans and processes all images in the specified directory.
 - **Dry Run Option**: Allows you to preview duplicates before deletion.
 - **Automated Deletion**: Removes duplicate images while keeping one copy.
+- **Robust Error Handling**: Gracefully handles corrupt or unreadable images.
+- **Cross-Platform**: Works on Windows, macOS, and Linux.

+## How It Works
+The tool uses **dHash (Difference Hashing)**, a perceptual hashing algorithm that:
+1. Converts images to grayscale and resizes them to a small 8x8 grid
+2. Computes differences between adjacent pixels to create a unique hash
+3. Groups images with identical hashes as duplicates
+4. Displays or removes duplicates while keeping one original copy

+This approach is much faster than pixel-by-pixel comparison and effectively identifies visually identical images regardless of file metadata.

 ## Installation
 Make sure you have Python installed along with the required dependencies: